lilasta/const_context/README.md

 }
 ```

+Other things to know:

+- Shadowing is not allowed.
+- Continuation is not currently supported.
+    - You can't use the effect feature to define `resume` or `return`.

 ## Registration of variables and effects

 This library treats types as these names.
 In variables, it must implement `Variable` trait, in effects, it must implement `Effect` trait.
 But tuples implement them, so you don't have to write the implementation manually.